rockavoldy/odoo-cheatsheet/README.md

 ## Contributing
 Feel free to create new Pull Request if you want to add, modify, or give more clarification to some of the things that already in here, or anything that can be useful, really!

-Just make sure that, every PR you create, there is a description on what changed.
-There is no template for that, at least a description on what changed that peoples can easily understand without the need to check every changes and commits.
+Just make sure that, every PR you create, it's better to have a description that explain your modification.

 ## Useful links and articles
 - [Widgets in Odoo](https://www.cybrosys.com/blog/widgets-in-odoo)